 To quote a 2014 study, “The use of light activator sources with in-office bleaching treatment of vital teeth did not increase the efficacy of bleaching or accelerate the bleaching.”

-The reality is that there may be some minor benefit but… don’t hold your breath.
+The reality is that there may be some minor benefits but… don’t hold your breath.
 If you’re saving up for a whitening product with a light compared to one without a light, it’s not the primary secret to getting whiter teeth.

 Most studies show some difference detected by computers, but no visual difference detected by the human eye.
 For the studies conducted in vivo (in actual patients) most found no added benefit for light-activated systems.
 The studies attributed any increase in whitening due to dehydration of the teeth that reversed soon after.